NeoSkin7/Website/site/content/post/sisyphus.md

 P=\mu m\mathrm{g}\cos{\vartheta}+m\mathrm{g}\sin{\vartheta}\implies m=\frac{P}{\mu\mathrm{g}\cos{\vartheta}+\mathrm{g}\sin{\vartheta}}
 $$

-And, substituting in the values I assumed, this gives the mass as $30.397\text{kg}$.
+And, substituting in the values I assumed, this gives the mass as $30.397\text{ kg}$.

 Now, can you remember what we needed the mass for?
 We needed it for the load!
 The equation I gave you before for this was: